 More vegan recipes

-If you’ve tried this mixed bean chilli, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this mixed bean chilli, let us know how you got on in the comments below.

 - 1 tablespoon Olive oil